ankitects/anki-manual/src/files.md

 ## Backups

-Each time your collection is closed (when closing Anki, switching profiles, or synchronizing your deck), Anki exports your collection into the backups folder.
+Each time your collection is closed (when closing Anki, switching profiles, or doing a full deck synchronization), Anki exports your collection into the backups folder.
 By default Anki will store up to 30 backups; you can adjust this in the [preferences](preferences.md).